it176131/it176131.github.io/_posts/2025-02-28-includes-layouts.md

 Could this be the template for all of my posts?
 🤔

-Here's the contents of `"post.html"`:
+Here are the contents of `"post.html"`:
 {% raw %}
 ```html
 ---